otrego/go-type1/README.md

   - Igo
   - Gooe
+  - Gnos: A modification of the Gooe font series.

 This work derives from [Vit Brunner (tasuki)](https://github.com/tasuk) who created a series of tsumego books using the Type1 Gooe font.
 Later, this work